mongodb/docs/source/includes/list-table-cluster-http-response.rst

        can never become the :term:`primary`, but can facilitate local-reads.

+   * - ``replicationSpec.<region>.analyticsNodes``
+     - integer
+     - The number of :ref:`analytics nodes <analytics-nodes-overview>` in the region.
+Analytics nodes are useful for handling analytic data such as reporting queries.
+Analytics nodes are read-only, and can never become the :term:`primary`.

    * - ``replicationSpecs``
      - array of documents
      - The configuration for each zone in a